Feeling sick (nausea) is common and usually goes away on its own. There are some things you can try that might help.

 Lots of things can make you feel sick.

 Any other symptoms you have may give you an idea of the cause.
 But do not self-diagnose – see a GP if you're worried.

 |Headache and a high temperature||An infection, such as flu|

 |Heartburn or bloating after eating||Acid reflux|

 Other reasons for feeling sick include:

-Don't worry if you're not sure what the cause is.
+Do not worry if you're not sure what the cause is.
 Try the things that may stop you feeling sick and see a GP if you do not feel better in a few days.

 Page last reviewed: 12 May 2021